 Trandate can be used with or without other medications as a treatment for high blood pressure.
-By actively taking this medication you can lower your blood pressure and reduce your risks of strokes, heart attacks and kidney problems.
-Labetalol is considered to be both an alpha blocker and a beta blocker.
-When taken, it generally works by blocking the action of a natural chemical called an epinephrine, and stops it from working on the heart and blood vessels.
-This in turn lowers the heart rate, blood pressure, and the overall strain on your heart.
+By actively taking this medication, you can lower your blood pressure and reduce your risks of strokes, heart attacks and kidney problems.
+Labetalol is considered to be both an alpha-blocker and a beta blocker.
+When taken, it generally works by blocking the action of a natural chemical called an epinephrine and stops it from working on the heart and blood vessels.
+This in turn lowers the heart rate, blood pressure, and overall strain on your heart.
 This medication comes in two different strengths which are 100mg and 200mg.
-If you have any questions regarding this medication or any inquiries in general, feel free to give us a call at our toll free number 1-877-385-8998.
+If you have any questions regarding this medication or any inquiries in general, feel free to give us a call at our toll-free number 1-877-385-8998.

 How long does Labetalol stay in your system?

 Usually, Labetalol stays in your system for up to two days before most of it has been eliminated from your system.
 Although do keep in mind that this medication breaks down differently for each person, therefore, each outcome is a bit different.

 With a singular dose, peak effects are known to occur within 2 to 4 hours.
 However, it does depend on the strength of the medication.
 The larger the strength, the longer you may have to wait for it to begin to work, which could be 8 to 12 hours.

 Call Our CareTeam